-Entities in the Requirement class are used to capture performance requirements and parameters for system entities.
-Performance requirements and parameters include both current values for existing entities and threshold and objective values per time frame for existing or new entities.
+Elements in the Requirement class are used to capture performance requirements and parameters for system elements.
+Performance requirements and parameters include both current values for existing elements and threshold and objective values per time frame for existing or new elements.